openvinotoolkit/openvino/src/tests/README.md

   * All Functional tests are separated into different executables for the Inference Engine and each plugin.
   * Pre-converted IR files must not be used within the new Functional Tests.
 Tested models should be generated during the tests execution.
-The main method to generate a required model is building of the required NGraph function and creating of a CNNNetwork using it.
+The main method to generate a required model is building of the required NGraph function and creating a CNNNetwork using it.
 If a required layer is not covered by Ngraph, it is allowed to build IR file using `xml_net_builder` utility (refer to the `ir_net.hpp` file).
 IR XML files hardcoded as strings within the test code should not be used.
   * All the plugin test cases are parameterized with (at least) the device name and included to the common